-TERA2220 supports a single display with 2560 x 1600 resolution or two displays with 1920 x 1080 resolution.
-TERA2240 supports two displays with 2560 x 1600 resolution, four displays with 1920 x 1080 resolution, or a single display with 3840 x 2160 resolution.
+TERA2220 supports a single display with 2560 $\times$ 1600 resolution or two displays with 1920 $\times$ 1080 resolution.
+TERA2240 supports two displays with 2560 $\times$ 1600 resolution, four displays with 1920 $\times$ 1080 resolution, or a single display with 3840 $\times$ 2160 resolution.
+PCoIP session in ThinOS refreshes real time when display settings are changed.
+Users do not have to relaunch the PCoIP session when multiple monitors are connected during the following scenarios:

-- d.
+- Hot plug in or plug out monitors - Changes in display resolution settings - Rotate monitor in display settings - Wyse 5470 Thin Client-Close and reopen the lid when a session launched - d.
 Select either the Window mode or Full screen to set the initial view of the session. - e.
 If you want to automatically connect to the session after you restart the thin client, select the Auto-connect on start-up check box. - f.
 Select the Re-connect after disconnect check box if you want to automatically reconnect to a session after the session is disconnected.
 If you select this option, enter the wait interval in the Delay before re-connecting box.
 The default is 20 seconds. - 4.
-Click OK to save your settings.

-NOTE: You can still hear the sound after you mute audio in the Remote Workstation Card session.
+Click OK to save your settings. - NOTE: You can still hear the sound after you mute audio in the Remote Workstation Card session.
 The behavior is related to Teradici and not ThinOS.